MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 ## I don't see my Dynamics 365 Guides environment even though I have a valid Dynamics 365 Guides license.
 What should I do?

 You might have installed Dynamics 365 Guides on a trial environment that has expired.
 Trial environments have their own life cycle, independent of the Dynamics 365 Guides license.
 You can go to [Power Platform admin center](https://admin.powerplatform.microsoft.com/environments), select your trial environment, and switch it to a production environment.

-## How do I limit users to a particular Dynamics 365 instance?

-You can limit user access to instances by using security groups that are managed in the Microsoft 365 admin center.
-For more information, see [Restrict access to an instance in Dynamics 365 Guides by using security groups](admin-security.md) and [Control user access to instances: security groups and licenses](/dynamics365/admin/add-instance-subscription#control-user-access-to-instances-security-groups-and-licenses).

 ## I get an error message when I try to sign in to the PC app or [!include[pn-hololens](../includes/pn-hololens.md)] app